growpro-project/growpro/README.md

 # growpro

-An all-in-one Raspberry Pi setup for automated plant growing with Node-RED, Docker, InfluxDB, and sensor integration.
+An all-in-one Raspberry Pi setup with Node-RED, Docker, InfluxDB, and sensor integration.

 ## 🚀 Installation Instructions